 Tori joined The Gulch community shortly after receiving her BA in Environmental Studies and Sociology at Bates College.
 While teaching elementary school in Gallup, she earned her MA in Elementary Education.
 Tori has spent the past 4 years teaching elementary school and leading the Outfit Expedition** in the summers.
 When she was ready to take a break from teaching in the classroom, she joined the year-round team to help bring trekkers to The Gulch.
 Tori loves to play outside and spends time doing everything from skiing and climbing to backpacking and sea kayaking to trail running and mountain biking and she loves to share her passion and enjoyment of the outdoors with others.
 She also recently caught her first fish!

 Andrew Clinkscales – Development Coordinator, Mountain Bike Specialist

 Andrew began his journey with The Gulch as program staff for the Outfit Expeditions in 2017.
-Prior to joining The Gulch, Andrew was a Certified Technical Trainer for a major auto insurer.
+Prior to joining The Gulch, Andrew was a Certified Technical Trainer for a major auto inurer.
 In his 13 years with the corporate world, Andrew spent his leisure time riding BMX and mountain bikes, completing various building projects, and teaching himself how to be a self-proclaimed auto mechanic and chef.
 Andrew has a passion for experiential learning and brings his enthusiasm into every interaction where he can share his skills with children and adults alike.
 This passion is what led him to the Southwest and spotlighted all the opportunities The Gulch could offer for personal growth.
 Behind the scenes, Andrew has been focusing on everything that goes into the Capital Campaign for The Gulch and jumping into various other projects within the organization.